Skip to Content

 • Credit score

-Your household income cannot exceed the limit to be eligible for a USDA loan.
+Unlike other mortgages, USDA loans have property eligibility and income limits that must be met in order to prequalify.
+Your household income cannot exceed the limit to qualify for a USDA loan.
 USDA income limits vary by household size and where you plan to purchase.
-The property must be located in an eligible rural or suburban area also set by the USDA.

 USDA Loan Preapproval